 Public water systems have been ordered by the State Water Resources Control Board to detect, monitor, and report perfluorooctanoic and perfluorooctanesulfonic acid in drinking water.
-In the third quarter of 2020, the CPUC approved the PFAS MA which allows Cal Water to track incremental expenses related to compliance with the order.
-The tracking of capital costs was excluded due to the current lack of a maximum contaminant level (MCL).
+In the third quarter of 2020, On April 18, 2024, the CPUC dismissed Cal Water's application requesting authorization to modify a previously approved the PFAS-expense memorandum account to include capital investments related to PFAS MA which allows compliance for future recovery.
+The dismissal does not preclude Cal Water to track incremental expenses related to compliance with from seeking regulatory recovery for the order. capital investments.
+Cal Water may seek recovery through a separate application, a GRC application, or a tier 3 advice letter.